-While its her eighth grade students Ms. Clay’s lectures are directed toward, the more than 128,000 people who follow her on Instagram have realized they too can stand to learn a thing or two from the Morgan State University graduate.
+While it’s her eighth-grade students Clay’s lectures are directed toward, the more than 128,000 people who follow her on Instagram have realized they, too, can stand to learn a thing or two from the Morgan State University graduate.

 And when students are misbehaving, she’ll get her point across while turning it into a teachable moment about the predatory nature of the criminal justice system.

-The videos are just two of countless IG videos recorded by Clay’s students and interns that’s caught the eyes of hundreds of thousands.
+The videos are only two of countless IG videos recorded by Clay’s students and interns that have caught the eyes of hundreds of thousands.

 Clay could look at the hundreds of comments on these videos hailing her wokeness to assess her influence on others.
 But those aren’t what she cites when sharing the moment she realized she was uplifting those around her.